Hydro-Quebec focuses on U.S. market

 Carr said in an interview that there could be interesting opportunities to trade power between neighbouring provinces.

-"I'm not advocating a national grid."
+"I'm not advocating a national grid at this point."
 What's missing is adequate inter-ties between neighbouring systems, he said.

-Many provinces have built monopolies that effectively discourage other sources of supply, said Carr in a paper published by the C.D.
+Many provinces have built monopolies that effectively discourage other sources of supply, a form of powerline protectionism in Quebec, said Carr in a paper published by the C.D.
 Howe Institute.

 He noted a striking discrepancy between exports delivered south of the border and power sold on an east-west basis.
 In 2008, nearly 50 per cent more Canadian electricity was exported to the U.S. than was sold to customers in other provinces.

-"The Churchill Falls generating station in Labrador, which primarily supplies the Quebec electricity system, alone accounts for 60 per cent of Canada's interprovincial electricity trade."
+"The Churchill Falls generating station in Labrador, which primarily supplies the Quebec electricity system and has been central to a longstanding powerline battle with Newfoundland, alone accounts for 60 per cent of Canada's interprovincial electricity trade."

 Exclude Churchill Falls, and those interprovincial trade figures looks even weaker.